bluesky/databroker/doc/source/v2/user/index.rst

 See the documentation on dask_.

 TODO: This is displaying numpy arrays, not dask.
-Illustrating dask here might requires standing up a server.
+Illustrating dask here might require standing up a server.

 Replay Document Stream
 ----------------------